boazsegev/combine_pdf/README.md

 # Stamp PDF files

-*buggy, I'm still working on this one.
-On some PDF files (especially encrypted or compressed), the stamp might be corrupted.*
+** has issues with specific PDF files - please see the issues: https://github.com/boazsegev/merge_pdf/issues/2 **

 You can use PDF files as stamps.